-As a University of Michigan degree-seeking student or alumnus/a, you may establish a reference file with the RLS as soon as you complete twelve credit hours at The University of Michigan.
-At your request, copies of your file will be mailed to graduate and professional school admissions offices, potential employers, and scholarship and fellowship granting organizations.
+As a University of Michigan degree-seeking student or alumnus/a, you may establish a reference file with the RLS upon completion of twelve credit hours at the University of Michigan.
+At your request, copies of your file will be forwarded to graduate and professional school admissions offices, potential employers, and scholarship and fellowship granting organizations.
 Based on feedback received from admissions officers and employers, you should collect no more than six letters of reference in your file.
+At this time, the RLS is of best use to students and alumni/ae who will be engaged in application processes for graduate and professional school or employment through June 2018.

 Is there a charge to open a reference letter file?